Hua Hin, Thailand - Things to Do in Hua Hin

 Food & Dining

-Hua Hin's dining scene perfectly balances street food culture with upscale resort dining.
-The night market is the heart of local cuisine, offering fresh seafood, traditional Thai dishes, and international options at incredibly affordable prices.
-Beachfront restaurants serve excellent fresh catches of the day with tables literally on the sand, while the town center features everything from family-run noodle shops to sophisticated international restaurants.
-Don't miss trying the local specialty 'Hua Hin-style' fried noodles, fresh grilled seafood, and tropical fruits.
-Many resorts also offer high-end dining experiences with royal Thai cuisine and international fusion menus, often with stunning ocean views.
+Hua Hin balances street food culture with upscale resort dining well.
+The night market is the heart of local cuisine, offering fresh seafood, traditional Thai dishes, and international options at affordable prices.
+Can't beat the value.
+Beachfront restaurants serve excellent fresh catches with tables literally on sand, while the town center features family-run noodle shops and sophisticated international restaurants.
+Don't miss local specialty Hua Hin-style fried noodles, fresh grilled seafood, and tropical fruits.
+Many resorts offer high-end dining with royal Thai cuisine and international fusion menus—often with impressive ocean views.

 Top-Rated Restaurants in Thailand